dsc-courses/dsc80-2024-wi/index.md

 Click the 🎥 button to view the recording of a lecture/discussion.<br>Click the 📝 button to view lecture notebooks after they've been filled in during lecture.

+{: .green }
+**If at least 80% of the class fills out both [SETs](https://academicaffairs.ucsd.edu/Modules/Evals) and the [End-of-Quarter Survey](https://docs.google.com/forms/d/e/1FAIpQLSe-ADKrha3WLbf1U6mrwxxy7hckSHCsMJfNjs53AoPP0LJABg/viewform) by SATURDAY AT 8AM, we'll add 1% of extra credit to everyone's overall grade!**

 {% for module in site.modules %}
 {{ module }}
 {% endfor %}